lab-yue/r-docs/pages/R-exts/4-Debugging.md

-The key to inspecting R objects from compiled code is the function `PrintValue(SEXP s)` which uses the normal R printing mechanisms to print the R object pointed to by `s`{.variable}, or the safer version `R_PV(SEXP s)` which will only print 'objects'.
+The key to inspecting R objects from compiled code is the function `PrintValue(SEXP s)` which uses the normal R printing mechanisms to print the R object pointed to by `s`, or the safer version `R_PV(SEXP s)` which will only print 'objects'.

 One way to make use of `PrintValue` is to insert suitable calls into the